ruby-bindgen

 If a library provides both C and C++ APIs, use the C API!
 It is usually simpler to wrap and maintain and does not require users to compile extensions.

 Once you have decided the format, create a simple configuration file and set its format field to FFI, Rice or CMake.
-In addition, specify a project name, the input path to header files and the output path for generated bindings.

 project: my_extension